Vets-Who-Code/Prework/README.md

   console.log("You got a C or lower.");
 }
 ```
-- Loops: Loops are used to repeat a block of code a certain number of times.
+- **Loops**: Loops are used to repeat a block of code a certain number of times.
 You can use for and while loops to iterate over arrays or perform other actions.
 For example:

 ```
 let numbers = [1, 2, 3, 4, 5];